VenkateshBH99/InterviewBit-Solutions/README.md

 1. Fork the repository
 2. Do the desired changes (add/delete/modify)
-3. Make a pull request
+3. Make a pull request for changes

 ## When to contribute?